c-straub/c-straub.github.io/_pages/about.md

 I am a Senior Scientist at the [AI-augmented Simulation group](https://www.iisb.fraunhofer.de/en/research_areas/simulation/ai-augmented-simulation.html) at [Fraunhofer IISB](https://www.iisb.fraunhofer.de) in Erlangen (Germany).
 I am leading the research activities on Scientific Machine Learning, focusing on
 <ul>
   <li>Physics-Informed Machine Learning and its industrial applications,</li>
+  <li>leveraging AI-based digital twins for industrial optimization, inverse design, and control,</li>
-  <li>methodological improvements of Physics-Informed Neural Networks and Neural Operators.</li>
+  <li>methodological improvements of Physics-Informed Neural Networks, Neural Operators, and Foundation Models.</li>
 </ul>
-My work spans diverse industry-relevant applications, including semiconductor process simulations, lithography, battery modelling, and plastic deformation.
+My work spans diverse application domains of Industrial AI, including semiconductor process simulations, lithography, battery modelling, and plastic deformation.

 I have a background in mathematics, where I obtained my PhD in March 2024.
-My doctoral research was focused on the analysis of partial differential equations arising in galactic dynamics using mathematical and numerical methods.
+My doctoral research was focused on the analysis of partial differential equations arising in galactic dynamics using mathematical and numerical methods as well as AI.